Clinical scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

 - applying for research grants.

-Once you've got some experience, you may apply to train to become a consultant healthcare scientist via the Higher Specialist Scientist Training (HSST) programme.
-This five-year, workplace-based training programme includes study at Doctorate level and for fellowship of the Royal College of Pathologists (FRCPath).
-See the NSHCS website for full details.
+Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
+This bespoke five-year, workplace-based training programme includes study at Doctoral level at a standard similar to medical speciality training.
+You'll also need to obtain FRCPath by passing examinations set by The Royal College of Pathologists (RCPath).

 There is a structured career path within the NHS.
 Once qualified, you can progress through the grades by gaining experience and completing further study and research.
 Promotion is based on merit and you may need to move to other hospitals to make the most of available opportunities.